interfax/interfax-nodejs/README.md

 ## Getting started

-All our API calls support Promises to handle asynchrounous callbacks.
+All our API calls support Promises to handle asynchronous callbacks.
 For example to send a fax from a PDF file:

 ```js
 import InterFAX from 'interfax';